vygr/ChrysaLisp/docs/ENVIRONMENT.md

 If you want to look up the parent of an environment you can use `(penv)`, try typing `(tolist (penv (env)))` at the REPL prompt.
-I'm not going to print that here as it's way too big, but that is the boot environment that all Lisp processes have as their shared parent environment.
+I'm not going to print that here as it's way too big, but that's the boot environment that all Lisp processes have as their shared parent environment.
 It's populated via the `class/lisp/boot.inc` file that's evaluated for every Lisp process launched.

 ### Function environments

-Every function, ie. lambda or macro, that is called is provided with it's own empty environment, the parent of that environment is the current environment present at invocation.
+Every function, ie. lambda or macro, that's called is provided with it's own empty environment, the parent of that environment is the current environment present at invocation.